 These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 As a booming cultural hub, Singapore has attracted loads of big-name museum exhibitions in recent years.
 We’ve seen permanent exhibits with historic Southeast Asian pieces and ground-breaking art exhibitions by famous painters.
 The best part?
 Most museums offer free admission to locals and permanent residents.
-But don’t just pop by museums – the city’s also dotted with independent art galleries featuring fantastic works by established and up-and-coming artists in Singapore.
+But don’t just pop by museums, oh no. The city’s also dotted with independent art galleries featuring fantastic works by established and up-and-coming artists in Singapore.
 Let’s explore!

 Best museums in Singapore